OnionBrowser/OnionBrowser/README.markdown

 Open `OnionBrowser/OnionBrowser.xcodeproj`.
 You should be able to compile and run the application at this point.

-The app and all dependencies are compiled to run against armv7s (iPhone 5's "A6" processor), armv7, and i386 targets, meaning that all devices since the iPhone 4 (running at least iOS 5.0) and the iOS Simulators should be able to run the application.
+The app and all dependencies are compiled to run against `armv7s` (iPhone 5's "A6" processor), `armv7`, and `i386` targets, meaning that all devices since the iPhone 4 (running at least iOS 5.0) and the iOS Simulators should be able to run the application.

+The app currently is not compiled for `arm64` (64-bit ARM processor in the iPhone 5S) because apps compiled for this target may only support iOS 6.1 and later.
+This optimization may be revisited once support for iOS 5.X is dropped at a later date.